top of page

 Project Manager

-Jo joined the lab having spent almost 10 years as a writer in Medical Communications, during which time she developed a strong interest in drug development in oncology.
-She helps the lab with multiple aspects of project management, including grant applications.
+Jo joined the lab in 2020 having spent almost 10 years as a writer in Medical Communications, during which time she developed a strong interest in drug development in oncology.
+She helps the lab with multiple aspects of project management and document writing, including grant applications and publications.

 bottom of page